mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 ## Bugs/Missing Features

+Behavior methods can only partially be compared to ordinary Java methods.
+They don't support as many feature because the behavior aspect uses a custom generation plan that doesn't included all Base Language extentions and are internally differently implemented.

 !!! question "How can you use generic return types where the returned expressions is cast to concept<T> which is a parameter of the function?[^1]"